 North Chesapeake City

 The Canal Bar is an outside circular bar along the lines of a modern tiki bar.
-The open deck has cushioned cubana lounge chairs.
+The open deck has cushioned Cubana lounge chairs.
 They also have live music on the weekends.

-If you’re coming by boat, Schaefers has a bulk head for short-term dining, a marina for overnight stays and a fuel dock with a marine store that has boat supplies.
+If you’re coming by boat, Schaefer’s has a bulkhead for short-term dining, a marina for overnight stays, and a fuel dock with a marine store that has boat supplies.

 Next to Schaefers is the Ben Cardin Recreational Trail.
-It’s the Maryland end of a new trail (in 2015) connecting the newly-opened Mike Castle Trail in Delaware.
+It’s the Maryland end of a new trail (in 2015) connecting the Mike Castle Trail in Delaware.
 Together they become a 17-mile (one way), paved run/walk/bike trail from Chesapeake City to Delaware City.

 You can catch a ride between Chesapeake City’s North and South sides on Chesapeake City Ferry from April through October.
 The service for bicyclists and pedestrians runs Thursday through Sunday.
 It also offers canal tours and assorted types of boat rides through the canal.

-Other Things to do Nearby
+Other Things to Do Near Chesapeake City

 Mount Harmon Plantation, Earleville (600 Mt Harmon Rd, Earleville, MD 21919)